samscubelek/literate-octo-happiness/README.md

 -Design:
   For my overall design I will using the help of Android SDK, which can ulitize the user interface.
 As well as improving the layout performance and space and GridLayout.

+CHANGES:I will be now implementing a database into my app development to help store information, using SQlite database systems.